ramkumarrani/rr_genai_projects/README.md

    * rag_metrics.ipynb: Show how to measure accuracy of RAG retrieval.
 Here, we use Relevancy metric

    * rag_hybrid_query.ipynb: Show how to implement hybrid search (vector and keyword searches) using Llamaindex

+<b>NOT COVERED:<b> This RAG project does not cover implementation of DOCLING.
+My reading shows DOCLING is more versatile than LlamaIndex data source: SimpleDirectoryReader.
+I will cover `docling` implementation in the future release.